magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Monday
 ------

-| We did not write the description to this field.
+| Activating this option the system will send calls on Mondays.